 After installation the light assembly seems to have blended in nicely, and doesn't get in the way of the other lights (Bright6).

 The only problem at the moment seems to be with my choice of high-brightness LEDs for the display - when I tested them in a darkened garage I had spots before my eyes for 10 minutes after!
 Maybe I need a few more resistors...

 Oh yes...
-I know my indicator stalk is missing - that's work in progress...
+I know my indicator stalk is missing - that was work in progress when building this unit...